auburnsummer/orchard/docs/GETTING_STARTED.md

 You should have [VirtualBox][0], [Vagrant][1], and git installed.
 On Windows I suggest [Git Bash][2] but feel free to use whatever.

-Check that Vagrant is in the path by entering `vagrant --version` in the command line.
+Check that Vagrant is in the path by running `vagrant --version`.

-If you are on Windows, run the command `git config --global core.autocrlf false` to ensure Unix-style line endings.
+If you are on Windows, run the command `git config --global core.autocrlf false` before cloning this repo to ensure Unix-style line endings.

 ## Chat

-Things relating to the level website are generally discussed in a special channel on RDL.
+Things relating to the level website are generally discussed in the #pharmacy channel on the Rhythm Doctor Lounge discord server.
 For now, talk about orchard goes there as well.
 DM me @auburnsummer for access.

 ## Setting up the VM

-In this step, we use Vagrant to provision a VirtualBox VM running Ubuntu 20.04, which the required tools will be installed in.
+In this step, we use Vagrant to provision a VirtualBox VM running Ubuntu 20.04, then install the required tools.
 It should be possible to use other hypervisors other than VirtualBox (e.g. HyperV), but I have not tested these.

 First, clone this repository, then `cd` into the resulting directory.
 You should now be at the same directory